From September 2020, schools in England are required to teach Relationships Education and Health Education.

 Economic wellbeing, caring for the environment, community, and rights and responsibilities are not included.
 But they are essential to meeting SMSC and Ofsted Personal Development requirements.

 SCARF will have everything that you need to cover the new statutory requirements – in an easy, accessible and time-saving format.
 We’ll do all the mapping, alignment and updates to our resources, so you can be confident that they continue to provide you with a comprehensive and manageable PSHE programme; one based on a best-practice spiral curriculum with progression and related assessment tools.
 NEW: Read our FAQs and find out the answers to the questions that most teachers are asking us.

-SCARF resources will, of course, remain flexible so that they can be tailored to your pupils’ precise needs, without being too prescriptive, and you can now follow half-termly units, where all the planning is done for you, if this works best for your school.
+SCARF resources are flexible.
+They can be tailored to your pupils’ precise needs, without being too prescriptive.
+Or you can follow half-termly units and related assessment tools, where all the planning is done for you, if this works best for your school.

 * NOTE: From September 2019 our mobile classroom and LifeSpace sessions will have new Mental Health elements.
 These will support you in meeting the Mental Wellbeing elements of the DfE's new statutory guidance.

 Here's one school's feedback about the pilot of these updated sessions:

 "An inspiring hour for each year group.
 Pitched at the right level and I like the way physical and mental health were given equal focus.
 The children loved it!"
 (Teacher - Wiltshire)